LuciformResearch/ragforge/packages/cli/README.md

 - `--out <dir>` - Output directory
 - `--schema <path>` - Path to schema.json (optional, will introspect if not provided)
 - `--force` - Overwrite existing files
-- `--auto-detect-fields` - Use LLM to suggest searchable fields
+- `--auto-detect-fields` - **🤖 Use LLM to intelligently detect searchable fields**
+  - Analyzes your actual data in Neo4j
+  - Suggests which fields are best for filtering
+  - Detects field types and patterns
+  - Requires `GEMINI_API_KEY` environment variable
 - `--reset-embeddings-config` - Overwrite customized embedding loader

 **Generates:**